Anita Loos: 1925-1926: Gentlemen Prefer Blondes

-Leisure time
+1927-1931: Leisure time

 When But Gentlemen Marry Brunettes was published in 1927, Emerson proposed another European vacation and went ahead of Loos.
 A seriously ill Loos followed him, coming down with a sinus attack in Vienna.
 She and the ear, nose and throat specialist who was treating her came up with a method of fixing Emerson's hypochondria.
 The doctor arranged a bit of sham surgery for him and presented him with the polyps that had been supposedly removed from his vocal cords.
 This placebo treatment did the trick, they returned with a cured Emerson.
 Not wanting to undo all her efforts, Loos retired to a life of leisure.

 The first film version of Gentlemen Prefer Blondes (now lost) was released in 1928 starring Ruth Taylor as Lorelei Lee and Alice White as Dorothy.
 It was somewhat of a flop.
 From 1927 to 1929, Loos and Emerson traveled extensively, which was hard on Loos's health.
 All their winters were spent in Palm Beach, where Emerson would indulge in social climbing.
 Loos was starved of intellectual male companionship and met Wilson Mizner there, a witty and charming real estate speculator, and in some quarters – confidence man.
 Though they saw each other every day, the relationship was rumored to have stopped just short of having a full-blown affair.
 Emerson's throat ailment returned, though he recovered quickly after his second round of "Viennese surgery".

 Loos and Emerson traveled to Hollywood for Christmas in 1929 with Loos's new friend, photographer Cecil Beaton, who was part of "the bright young things" crowd.
 Wilson Mizner had also relocated to Hollywood as a screenwriter.
 Since Emerson had his own entertainment, Loos was often in the company of Beaton or Mizner.
 When they returned to New York in the spring of 1930, Emerson expressed his unhappiness at her inattention, threatening a relapse of his throat ailment and Loos would spend much more time alone.
 Emerson had also lost money in the stock market crash, and suggested she return to work.
 Loos was not completely unhappy with this, and within a few months had produced a stage adaptation of But Gentlemen Marry Brunettes and a comedy Cherries are Ripe.

 With their income reduced, the couple moved to a residential hotel and did less traveling in 1931.
 Not long after, Loos came upon a love letter from one of Emerson's conquests.
 Devastated, Loos offered him a divorce; Emerson refused and suggested they live apart, with him giving her a suitable allowance.
 Blaming herself for his unhappiness, she moved to an apartment on East Sixty-Ninth Street.
 However, her new life allowed her finally to spend her portion of what she earned for the couple in any way she liked.

+1931-1935: MGM screenwriter

 When the Emerson-Loos team got an offer to write pictures for Irving Thalberg at MGM, Emerson refused to go.
 Loos took the $1,000-a-week salary alone.